-There are so many times that I've done the right thing or gone the extra mile, more because I knew it was good for my kids than because it was good for me.
-There's this thing that happens inside, a willingness to sacrifice for them like you would for no one else.
+There have been many times I've done the right thing or gone the extra mile, more because I knew it was good for my kids than because it was good for me.
+There's a shift that happens inside of me, a willingness to sacrifice for them like I would for no one else.

-Here's the thing though.....sometimes my choices of obedience and sacrifice are a direct benefit to my kids....but other times my choices of obedience and sacrifice force them to join my pain without giving them a chance to say "No!"
-It's one thing to chose hardship for yourself.....but, Man! choosing it for your kids is brutal!
+Here's the thing though.
+Sometimes my choices of obedience and sacrifice are a direct benefit to my kids, but other times my choices of obedience and sacrifice force them to join my pain It's one thing to chose hardship for yourself, but Man! choosing it for your kids is brutal!
 I'll be honest.
-My biggest fights with God over the paths He's asked me to walk, have come because I thought He wasn't being fair to my kids.
+My biggest fights with God over the paths He's asked me to walk have come because I thought He wasn't being fair to my kids.

 Here's what God has taught me, what I've had to choose to believe about Him when my emotions are screaming at me to run away:

 God really is good, not just to me but to my kids.

 God says this over and over about himself in his Word.
 We say we believe it but we've gotta believe it enough to put our money where our mouths are.
 If God really is good and loves my kids more deeply than I do, than what he's asking of me must be good for them.

 If I find myself feeling like I need to protect my kids from God's plan for their Mom, the problem has to be with my view of the circumstances.
 It takes practice to take these moments, turn them around, and look at them from the other side.
 But you can learn to do it.